jukop/Rcourse_lectureslides/lecture1.md

 #date: 10.5.2021
 autosize: true

+English translation of these slides by prof Merja Heinäniemi

 Learning goals
 ========================================================
 - In this course we will learn to program with the R programming language in order to perform basic data analysis